DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-18-experimental-map-iteration.md

 ### It’s too easy to misinterpret location

 The location markers strongly suggest that this is the location of training, at best that this is the main location, at worst that this is the only location.
-Where the location is an administrative one, we can’t be sure that any training takes place there.
+Where the location is an administrative one, we cannot be sure that any training takes place there.

 [“The pins are where the courses are”](https://lookback.io/watch/6fpoe9h3RPnvRxAti?t=30m7.54s)

 ### The radius circles helped

 Users responded well to the radius circles – they understood their meaning and it helpers them to gauge distance more easily.
-The label in this design wasn’t always clear – a white background was added in the [next design](/find-teacher-training/map-2).
+The label in this design was not always clear – a white background was added in the [next design](/find-teacher-training/map-2).

-Without the circles there’s a fair assumption that all points shown are within the radius searched ([video](https://lookback.io/watch/GiTRz4TGGFdkWrQAy?t=27m43.27s)), which [isn’t always the case](https://lookback.io/watch/GiTRz4TGGFdkWrQAy?t=30m27.11s).
+Without the circles there’s a fair assumption that all points shown are within the radius searched ([video](https://lookback.io/watch/GiTRz4TGGFdkWrQAy?t=27m43.27s)), which [is not always the case](https://lookback.io/watch/GiTRz4TGGFdkWrQAy?t=30m27.11s).
 [Another example](https://lookback.io/watch/u9cZaEQQRZGDofaKP?t=53m34s).

 Without the red indicator it’s not always clear what location was searched for.
 The red marker and the circles work well together.